Debraheem/Massive_star_binaries/Lab3.md

    initial_period_in_days = 6d0
 ```

-We want our binary evolution to terminate when the mass transfer phase is complete.
-All forms of mass transfer A, B, and C are typically complete by the time the primary has reached core-Helium depletion, as the timescale for stable mass transfer is significantly shorter than either the H or He burning lifetime.

 In `inlist1`, set a stopping condition such that the model terminates when the primary reaches helium depletion.
 Let's terminate the model when $X(^4\mathrm{He})\leq10^{-4}$: